prisma/prisma1/docs/04-Reference/04-GraphQL-API/02-Query-API.md

 Please join [the discussion on GitHub](https://github.com/graphcool/feature-requests/issues/259) for an according feature request to lift this limitation.

 ## Custom queries

-For use cases that are not covered by the automatically generated CRUD API, [Resolver](!alias-xohbu7uf2e) functions can be used to enhance your GraphQL schema with custom queries.
+For use cases that are not covered by the automatically generated CRUD API, [resolver](!alias-xohbu7uf2e) functions can be used to extend your service's GraphQL schema with custom queries and mutations.

 You can define the **name, input arguments and payload of the query** and **resolve it with a Graphcool Function**.